bloominstituteoftechnology/Web-ReactSetup-Guided-Project/readme.md

   * Feel warm and fuzzy that we don't _need_ CRA to start a project.

 # Requirements
 `Node` & `npm`, and packages `live-server` and `eslint` installed _globally_.
 VSCode `eslint` extension recommended.
-Command line commands are assumed to be run inside the project folder.
+Command line commands are run inside the project folder.
 This guide uses npm but should work the same using yarn.

 # Steps
 ## 1. Project Structure